Alberto González (humorist): Miami

 In 1989, González created another hit political satire radio show named La Mogolla (The Mess), but his aptitude blowing the proverbial raspberry at Miami politicians and public figures landed him in constant controversies and commercial censure.
 On July 29, 1992, El Nuevo Herald journalist Joel Gutierrez's article reported that Gonzalez publicly accused the Cuban American Foundation of a commercial blockade and sabotaging their advertising.
 Gonzalez also rallied against Miami City Hall's proposed change of name from the eponymous area of Little Havana to Latin Quarter, creating many enemies.
 Like previously, his shows were frequently canceled and started in the various radio stations for several years in the 1990s.

-In spite his documented failures in business, there was little doubt that the one real skill he could count on and his true calling would always be his writing as a humorist.
-Being an old hand at political speech writing, he helped many local politicians who appreciated his chops.
-The well-known entrepreneur and friend Felipe Valls supported his work, and González could be seen often hanging out at Versailles Restaurant until 2011.
+In spite of his documented failures in business, he continued to be successful in his writing as a humorist.
+González was also political speech writer, who helped many local politicians.
+The well-known entrepreneur and friend Felipe Valls supported his work, and González was seen often hanging out at Versailles Restaurant until 2011.

-González's last years as a writer found him a fitting place in Radio Marti, where the US Government production of his last controversial political satire show La República de la Cigüatera (The Republic of Fish Poison Illness Ciguatera), as well as other comical sketches, were broadcast for the first time in 50 years back in Cuba.
-His writing had gone full circle even though he was never able to return to his homeland.
-Few writers become good humorists that tackle satire and culture at large.
-The humorous and poignant characters that González created and his career in television could be best compared in scope and style with those by American television writer, producer of sitcoms and activist Norman Lear; Alberto González's work over sixty years on radio, television, press and on the stage as well as his political activism appear analogous with that of Mr. Lear's long-lived career and political activism.
+González worked with Radio Martí, where his political satire programme La República de la Cigüatera (The Republic of Fish Poison Illness Ciguatera) and other comedic sketches were broadcast into Cuba for the first time in decades.
+His career spanned more than sixty years across radio, television, theatre and journalism, and included both entertainment and political commentary.
+His television and satirical work has been compared by some writers to that of American television producer Norman Lear.